Covid 19 Delta outbreak: 49 new community cases ahead of New Year's Eve celebrations - NZ Herald

 Details of the exact movements of a British DJ infected with Omicron who spent two days in the Auckland community going to bars and restaurants and Waiheke Island are yet to be fully clarified, but the Ministry of Health has said the risk of community transmission from the DJ is low.

 Contact tracing has now identified 88 close contacts of the case.
-This includes close contacts identified via interviews and from locations of interest.
 80 of these contacts have been reached, all are isolating and have been tested.
 The MOH said their contact tracers are "working urgently" to contact the remaining eight close contacts.

 Six close contacts who attended the Hidden Lakes festival have all tested negative for Covid-19 as well.
 "This means there was no public health risk associated with this event," the ministry said.